rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 https://what-to-eat-by-rg.herokuapp.com/.

 Please note that the frontend code is not available yet.
 In order to test the APIs, please use Postman with proper authentication information.
 For Postman, the authentication tokens have been included in [What_to_eat_heroku_deployment.postman_collection.json](https://github.com/rachelgoff/FSND2/blob/master/projects/capstone/05_what_to_eat/What_to_eat_heroku_deployment.postman_collection.json).
 Feel free to download this collection.json file and import it in Postman before testing APIs.

+To import the collection.json file, you can launch Postman - click Import button on the top left corner - Choose Files - Import.
+After that, if you want to test APIs with Heroku deployment, you can switch the Postman environment to **What_to_eat_Heroku** on the top right corner in Postman.
+Or if you want to test APIs on localhost, you can switch the Postman environment to **Local** in Postman

 ## Data modeling
 **model.py** includes database schema and helper functions such as insert, update, delete and format functions.
 There are three tables created in the database: **categories**, **restaurants** and **dishes**.
 Only Admin users can create, update and delete entries from the tables.
 Regular users can only view the entries in the three tables.
 Users can also search for dishes and get recommended new dishes.